Woburn Sands Area Bottles

 Woburn Sands Milk Bottles

-Some printed and acid-etched milk bottles make a change from all the embossed glassware.
+Some printed and shot-blasted milk bottles make a change from all the embossed glassware.

-There is a newspaper advert in March 1952, showing C. C. Green was in receivership, and that 150 lots of surplus groceries were being sold off.
+There is a newspaper advert in March 1952, showing that C. C. Green’s firm was in receivership and that 150 lots of surplus groceries were being sold off.

 Woburn Sands glass bottle